 What this is

-AI Radar slows down stories people are already reacting to and separates the signal, the source, and the open question.
+AI Radar slows down stories people are already reacting to and separates the signal, the source, and what is still unclear.

 How to use it